-The basic example is extended to allow control of a high power LED FlashLamps, which are present on my modules.
+The original example has been extended to allow control of a high power LED FlashLamp, which is present on my modules.
 It can also blink a status LED to show when it connects to WiFi.

-The WiFi details can be stored in an (optional) header file to allow easier code development, and a camera name for the UI title can be configured.
+The Board model and WiFi details can be stored in a private config header file to allow easier updates, and some other defaults can be set there too.
 The lamp and status LED's are optional, and the lamp uses a exponential scale for brightness so that the control has some finess.

 I have left all the Face Recognition code untouched, it works, and with good lighting and camera position it can work quite well.
 But you can only use it in low-resolution modes, and it is not something I will be using.

 The web UI has had minor changes to add the lamp control (only when enabled), I also made the 'Start Stream' and 'Snapshot' controls more prominent, and added feedback of the camera name + firmware.

 - I only have AI-THINKER modules with OV2640 camera installed; so I have only been able to test with this combination.
 I have attempted to preserve all the code for other boards and the OV3660 module, and I have merged all changes for the WebUI etc, but I cannot guarantee operation for these.

 - I created a small board with a handy switch for power, a pushbutton for the GPIO0 programming switch, and a socket for the AI-THINKER board.
 This proved very useful for development work and programming multiple devices.

 - I found some excellent cases on Thingieverse.